mplegaspi/AzureVPNECMP/README.md

 Weight       : 32768
 ...
 ```
 We setup one sender VM2(10.2.0.4/24) at VNET2, one receiver VM3(10.3.0.4/24) at VNET3 and one receiver VM33(10.3.0.4/24) at VNET33.
-Those two receivers have same IP address and will check traffic distribution in our next testing. <br>
+Those two receivers have same IP address and will check traffic distribution in our next testing.
 If check VM2 effective route table, you will see “10.3.0.0/16” have two next hops.
 Both are pointed to VPN gateway public IP address. <br>
 PING from VM2 to 10.3.0.4 is OK.
-Either VM3 or VM33 can reply this PING.
+Either VM3 or VM33 can reply this PING.<br>
 But PING from VM3 or VM33 to VM2 may be failed.
-This is by designed in our topology, cause return traffic may be routed via different way.
+This is by designed in our topology, cause return traffic may be routed via different way. <br>